South Cambridgeshire Logo

 Water

 Having water readily available from multiple outlets on the site will lead to a better uptake of the available plots and encourage a more diverse group of allotment-holders.
-It can be challenging and expensive to lay on mains water, especially if the allotment is remote from the nearest buildings.
-Deciding on this is the first step to better allotments and without it, other improvements listed in this toolkit are less worthwhile.
+It can be challenging and expensive to lay on mains water, especially if the allotment is remote from the nearest buildings, but without it, the allotments will be much less productive and attractive to prospective allotment-holders.

 Pest control